Michigan State Spartans football: Early years

-Clarence "Biggie" Munn era (1947–1953)
+Biggie Munn era (1947–1953)

-Clarence Lester "Biggie" Munn took over as head coach of Michigan State from Charlie Bachman in 1947.
+Biggie Munn took over as head coach of Michigan State from Charlie Bachman in 1947.
 His 1951 and 1952 squads won national championships.
 Munn retired from coaching in 1953 to assume duties as Michigan State's athletic director, a position he held until 1971.
 Each year, the Michigan State Spartans football team hands out the "Biggie Munn Award" to the team's most motivational player.
 MSU's Munn Ice Arena, built in 1974, is named in his honor.
 Munn was inducted into the College Football Hall of Fame as a coach in 1959, and, in 1961, he became Michigan State's first inductee into the Michigan Sports Hall of Fame.
 He authored the coaching textbook Michigan State Multiple Offense in 1953.